This alley just behind the Bank of England starts off with a narrow covered entrance but opens up to a wide passageway.

 It has that odd mix of strikingly modern buildings sitting somewhat awkwardly opposite older frontages, which works when on the main road, but feels out of place when on a side alley.

-A century later, and the garden has gone, replaced with more housing, and the alley didn’t really change that much until the 1970s, being a small passage lined with modest-sized buildings – now offices instead of houses.
+A century later, the garden has gone, replaced with more housing, and the alley didn’t really change that much until the 1970s, being a small passage lined with modest-sized buildings – now offices instead of houses.

 The big change occurred in the 1970s when much of the eastern side was demolished to create the Angel Court Development – two podium buildings and the central tower.

 That construction allowed for some limited archaeology, as the earlier Victorian basements had already cleared the site.
 Archaeologists at MOLA now know that there was a Roman road passing through the area, with some substantial buildings lining it.